Biology of Depression - Psychoneuroimmunology

 A strong immune system is necessary to ward off infections and to keep us healthy.
 Anything that compromises our immune system makes us vulnerable to illnesses.
 Importantly, it is not just biological pathogens that can compromise our immune system.
 Psychologically and socially stressful events such as the death of a loved one, severe abuse or trauma, marital separation, social failures, social isolation, or long-term caregiving can also weaken our immune systems.

 There is much evidence available today to support the idea that psychological and social stressors can have a physical effect on the immune system.
-In laboratory research, animals subjected to loud sounds, intermittent shocks, or an inability to move around show suppressed immune cell functioning.
-In humans, psychological pathogens also have the same effect on the immune system; the more intense the stressors become, the more our defensive systems are weakened.
-Even stress caused by relatively minor aversive events such as academic examinations can cause temporary increases in white blood cell counts to occur.
+In lab research, animals subjected to loud sounds, intermittent shocks, or an inability to move around show suppressed immune cell functioning.
+In humans, psychological pathogens also have the same effect on the immune system.
+The more intense the stressors become, the more our defensive systems are weakened.
+Even stress caused by relatively minor negative or stressful events such as a school test can cause temporary increases in white blood cell counts to happen.

-Chronic stressors that last over periods of one or more years compromise immune function, lead to an increased risk of developing physical illnesses and also create an increased likelihood of becoming depressed.
-In rats, chronic stress causes the brain to secrete high levels of stress hormones, which then alter the neurotransmitter receptors for serotonin.
-In humans, chronic stress seems to influence the serotonin, norepinephrine, and dopamine neurotransmitter systems, particularly in individuals who are socially isolated and/or have poor coping skills.
+Long-term stressors that last over periods of one or more years also weaken immune system functioning.
+This can lead to an increased risk of developing physical illnesses and also create an increased likelihood of becoming depressed.
+In rats, long-term stress causes the brain to secrete high levels of stress hormones.
+These then alter the neurotransmitter receptors for serotonin.
+In humans, long-term stress seems to influence the serotonin, norepinephrine, and dopamine neurotransmitter systems.
+This happens particularly in individuals who are socially isolated and/or have poor coping skills.
+This is also sometimes called 'the mind-body connection'.
+There is a growing body of research in this area showing how our minds can control much of our physical state.

-A more recent line of research suggests that stress causes a decline in the rate of formation of new neurons (neurogenesis) in the part of the brain known as the hippocampus.
-Autopsy evidence suggests that depressed people who experienced chronic stress and then went on to commit suicide showed reduced neurogenesis in the hippocampus.
-In contrast, depressed people who benefit from taking antidepressants or receiving electroshock therapy both show increased neurogenesis.
+From our discussion about neuroplasticity, it is known that behavior and activity (exercise) can affect the brain and help with major depressive disorder or stress can cause this condition.
+A more recent line of research suggests that stress causes a decline in the rate of formation of new neurons in the part of the brain known as the hippocampus.
+Autopsy evidence suggests that people with depression who experienced long-term stress and then went on to commit suicide showed reduced formation of new neurons in the hippocampus.
+In contrast, people with depression who benefit from taking antidepressants or receiving electroshock therapy both show increased creation of new neurons.

 The field of psychoneuroimmunology is relatively new.
 Future research will likely provide us with more clues about the interaction between the functioning of our immune systems and depression.